| |

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-I’ve done a few simple fabric piecing projects like this patchwork tunic top and shorts.
+I’ve done a few simple fabric-piecing projects like this patchwork tunic top and shorts.
 Then I moved on to actual quilted projects like my quilted table runner and tablet cover.

 Recently, I stumbled across a super-cute fat quarter set from Riley Blake.
 (Sew Cherry, and on sale, of course!).
 The fabric set just screamed summery vintage picnic quilt and I had to buy it.
-I thought it was perfect for a very simple picnic-sized patchwork quilt and would be good practice before I cut into my daughter’s quilt fabric.
+I thought it was perfect for a straightforward picnic-sized patchwork quilt and would be good practice before I cut into my daughter’s quilt fabric.

 Bias binding for two quilts?
 Yep, it was a bunch…